bspatafora/civicly.us/welcome.md

 ## How does this work?

-  - 1 conversation at a time
+  - One 1:1 conversation at a time
   - Each conversation lasts 4 days
-  - You send messages to civicly’s phone number
+  - Your conversations are sent through civicly’s phone number
-  - civicly starts and ends conversations for you, and relays your messages to your conversation partner
+  - civicly starts and ends the conversations for you

 ## What should I do now?